Fort Southwest Point: Fort Southwest Point, 1797-1811

 Between 1793 and 1796, the Southwest Point Blockhouse was garrisoned by a federal contingent of 10 to 15 troops.
 During this time, a decision was made to replace the blockhouse with a much larger fort.
 While the early records regarding the fort's construction were destroyed in a fire, historians have determined that the fort was completed by federal troops under the command of Captain John Wade and Captain Richard Sparks in July 1797.
 The fort was originally referred to as "Fort Butler" after Lieutenant-Colonel Thomas Butler (commander of federal forces in East Tennessee), but the name had been changed to "Fort Southwest Point" by 1798.

 Lieutenant-Colonel Butler moved his headquarters to Fort Southwest Point in 1799, when nine companies (7 infantry, 1 artillery, and 1 dragoon) totaling roughly 400-500 troops were garrisoned at the fort.
-Around the same time, lots had been sold for what eventually become the city of Kingston, named for Major Robert King, an officer stationed at the fort.
+Around the same time, lots had been sold for what eventually became the city of Kingston, named for Major Robert King, an officer stationed at the fort.

 Among the first duties of the Southwest Point garrison was to remove individuals (known as "squatters") who had settled on Cherokee lands illegally.
 However, the first Treaty of Tellico— which Butler helped negotiate in 1798— resolved many of the issues regarding squatters, and reduced the need for federal troops in the area.
 By 1801, the Southwest Point garrison consisted of roughly 100 troops.

 In 1801, Colonel Return J. Meigs was appointed Cherokee Agent and Military Agent for the War Department in Tennessee.
 Although its garrison had been reduced, Fort Southwest Point served as an office for Meigs and as a distribution center for the Cherokee "annuity" (an annual payment of goods by the U.S. government in exchange for land cessions).
 Meigs immediately began negotiating with the Cherokee in hopes of obtaining permission to build a wagon road across their lands connecting Knoxville and Nashville.
 In 1805, the Third and Fourth Treaties of Tellico brought most of the Cumberland Plateau region under U.S. dominion, making the road possible.
 As the treaties pushed the U.S.-Cherokee border south to the Hiwassee River, the garrison at Southwest Point was no longer needed.
 By 1807, Meigs and most of the federal garrison had relocated to the Hiwassee area.
 A skeleton contingent of less than 5 soldiers maintained Fort Southwest Point until 1811.